ectogigamau/riscv_for_python/README.md

 Implements a virtual machine with a processor based on the RISC-V architecture.
 Allows you to run Linux OS in Python.

-This is a port of the mini-rv32ima Python source code.
-Original source code: https://github.com/cnlohr/mini-rv32ima/tree/master
+This is source code port of the mini-rv32ima to python Original source code: https://github.com/cnlohr/mini-rv32ima/tree/master

 ![terminal](media/terminal.png)